xamat/blog/_posts/2024-12-24-EndOfData.md

 It is also important to note that the simpler scaling law that states that in order to improve your model performance all you need is more data and more parameters was discovered years earlier.
 One of the earliest papers to be cited in that context is 2001 Banko and Brill’s
-[“Scaling to Very Very Large Corpora forNatural Language Disambiguation”](https://aclanthology.org/P01-1005.pdf ).
+[“Scaling to Very Very Large Corpora for Natural Language Disambiguation”](https://aclanthology.org/P01-1005.pdf ).
 Another popular, but a bit more recent, reference is [“The Unreasonable Effectiveness of Data”](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf ) by Halevy, Norvig, and Pereira from Google.
 Both of these contributed to the beginning of the “Age of Data” that is probably best illustrated by Chris Anderson’s
 [“The End of Theory: The Data Deluge Makes the Scientific Method Obsolete”](https://www.wired.com/2008/06/pb-theory/ ) in Wired where he claimed that the world of